markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ## Usage:

 Start Opensesame *as Administrator*.
-Open the debug window of OpenSesame, and type:
+Open the console (ctrl-D) of OpenSesame, and type:

 ```
  pip install evtplugins